 We support the joint venture with technical expertise in areas such as reservoir management, well completions, pipeline construction and subsea facilities.

 Azerbaijan has a long history of oil production.
 The nation had its first production peak in the mid-1940s and then experienced a dramatic decline after World War II.
 Continued production from the ACG project and the development of new fields in the Caspian Sea have revived Azerbaijan’s position as a major oil-producing nation.

-AIOC production is exported primarily via the BTC Pipeline and the WREP, which is operated by the AIOC.
+AIOC production is exported primarily via the BTC Pipeline and the Western Route Export Pipeline (WREP), which is operated by the AIOC.
 The 1,099-mile (1,768-km) BTC Pipeline has a capacity of 1 million barrels per day.
-The WREP runs 515 miles (829 km) from Baku, Azerbaijan, to the terminal at Supsa, Georgia, on the Black Sea, and has a capacity of 100,000 barrels per day.
+The WREP runs 515 miles (829 km) from Baku, Azerbaijan, to the terminal at Supsa, Georgia, on the Black Sea, and it transported approximately 76,000 barrels per day in 2018.

 marketing and retail

 Chevron markets lubricants, coolants and fuel treatments under the Texaco®, Havoline®, Ursa® and Techron® brands for consumer, commercial and industrial use in Azerbaijan through our authorized distributor.